German National People's Party: In the Hitler government

 Hitler's patience with his conservative allies was limited, and it quickly ran out after the passage of the Enabling Act.
 By voting for it the DNF had served its purpose as far as Hitler was concerned and he had no further need for it.
 From the spring onward the Nazis started to increasingly attack their allies.
-In March 1933, DVNP leaders in Frankfurt, Hanover and Kiel were complaining that the police and SA were harnessing them.
+In March 1933, DVNP leaders in Frankfurt, Hanover and Kiel were complaining that the police and SA were harassing them.
 Herbert von Bismarck, the leader of Bismarck Youth, the DVNP's youth wing, was harassed so much that he resigned from his post in the Prussian Interior ministry.
 In May 1933 a massive press campaign was started by the National Socialist newspapers demanding that Hugenberg resign from the Cabinet.
-By May 1933, in the Free City of Danzig, the local branch of the NSDAP had turned on the Danzig branch of the DNVP, joining a coalition with the Danzig branch of the Zenturm in the Danzig Senate.
-The way that the Nazi-dominated government of Danzig was starting to persecute those civil servants who were DNVP members who refused to join the NSDAP was from Hugenberg's viewpoint an ominious precedent.
+By May 1933, in the Free City of Danzig, the local branch of the NSDAP had turned on the Danzig branch of the DNVP, joining a coalition with the Danzig branch of the Zentrum in the Danzig Senate.
+The way that the Nazi-dominated government of Danzig was starting to persecute those civil servants who were DNVP members who refused to join the NSDAP was from Hugenberg's viewpoint an ominous precedent.